wp-plugins/tappy-by-errnio/readme.txt

 == Upgrade Notice ==

-**1.2 New and improved design for errnio settings page and admin notice **1.1 New version release
+**1.4.1 Added X to notification bar in plugins page **1.4 Important update.
+Using wordpress API to allow errnio plugin to support any features turned on in errnio control panel **1.3 Text updates in readme and admin settings page **1.2 New and improved design for errnio settings page and admin notice **1.1 New version release
 **1.0 Version release